Eliav2/how-react-hooks-work/README.md

-# How React hooks work - in depth
+# How React Hooks Work - in depth + React Render Cycle Explained

-_Last update: 10.3.22_
+_Last update: 11.3.22_

-(please note few fixes were made - so if you came from another mirror note that all other mirrors contain inaccuracies)
+(please note few fixes were made - so if you came from another mirror note that all other mirrors contain inaccuracies, so please always read from [Home page](https://eliav2.github.io/how-react-hooks-work/))

 ![React hooks image](https://user-images.githubusercontent.com/47307889/116921331-826bbe80-ac5c-11eb-9f48-d8fbde144b04.png)